copp1723/onekeel_agent/PROJECT_STATUS.md

 ## Current Status: Pre-Deployment

 The AgentFlow project is currently in a pre-deployment state with several issues that need to be addressed before it can be successfully deployed.
+The project has shifted focus to file ingestion and insights generation, removing web crawling and flight status checking functionality.

 ## Key Components